Specimen Requirements & Shipping

 Clinical testing kits with prepaid return shipping are available for U.S. and Canadian clients.
 Kits are provided to international clients without the return postage.
 Submit requests through our website or contact our Client Service Representatives at (715) 387-0484, ext.
 0.

 Please sign the Prenatal Healthcare Provider's Statement for ongoing pregnancies and contact us in advance regarding prenatal test requests.
 When possible, ship prenatal samples to arrive at PreventionGenetics no later than Thursday.
-Visit our Prenatal page for more detailed information.
+Refer to our Prenatal Guidelines for information about prenatal testing.

 DNA Genotyping Panel